annjkai/FEND-restaurant-reviews/README.md

 2. Navigate to the root directory and spin up a Python server to serve up the files locally.

-* Check your Python version by entering `python -V`- if you don't have Python installed, visit the [Python page](https://www.python.org/downloads/) and follow the steps.
+* Check your Python version by entering `python -V`- if you don't have Python installed, visit the [Python page](https://www.python.org/downloads/) and follow the instructions.
-* With Python 2.x, spin up a server with `python -m SimpleHTTPServer 8000`
+* If you have Python 2.x, spin up a server with `python -m SimpleHTTPServer 8000`
-* With Python 3.x, spin up a server with `python3 -m http.server 8000`
+* If you have Python 3.x, spin up a server with `python3 -m http.server 8000`

 3. Once your server is running, visit `http://localhost:8000`